 Minimum public shareholding in listed companies is proposed to be increased from 25% to 35% after discussions with SEBI.

-This proposal threatens to unleash a fresh supply of shares into the equity markets, by way of follow-on public offers by companies who feature higher promoter holdings.
+his proposal threatens to unleash a fresh supply of shares into the equity markets, by way of follow-on public offers by companies that feature higher promoter holdings.

 Around a quarter of the 4,700 companies listed on Indian stock exchanges is having promoter shareholding above 65%.
 This means that promoters will have to sell shares worth Rs.
 3.9 lakh crore to meet these norms.

 While this will improve market depth in the long run, in the short run the supply overhang promises to depress stock valuations for companies that aren’t in fancied sectors.

 Plans to dilute the government’s holdings in public sector firms below 51%, at a time when these firms aren’t particularly popular with market participants, will also add to this supply deluge.

 The proposal restricting the corporate tax rate cut only to companies with a turnover of up to Rs.
 400 crore is perhaps a disappointing announcement to the markets too.

 Among NSE-listed companies, about two-thirds of these companies will not be eligible for the benefit as they clock consolidated sales of over Rs.
 400 crores.

 There could also be certain economic changes around the globe, that may have a role to play in the market crash.
 A few of them are listed below:-

 While the immediate stock market reaction to the union budget proposals has been negative, investors need not worry as none of these proposals materially dent the long-term profit prospects of listed firms.